Joseph M. Busher Jr.

 He serves as a Member of the Board of Finance for St. Bridget of Kildare Church in Moodus.
 He is also a member of the Moodus Knights of Columbus and an active member of the East Haddam Lions Club, and has run the Lion's Club annual town-wide auction for the past eight years.
 This July, with the assistance of Town officials and the people of East Haddam, the auction raised over $15,000 for the Club's charitable purposes.

-As appearing in the February 2016 edition of Connecticut Magazine, Attorney Busher has been recognized as a Connecticut Super Lawyer by publisher Thomson Reuters.
-The recognition is also published in the November 2015 New England Super Lawyers Magazine.
+As appearing in Connecticut Magazine, Attorney Busher has been recognized as a Connecticut Super Lawyer by publisher Thomson Reuters.
+The recognition is also published in the New England Super Lawyers Magazine.
 Thomson Reuters selects attorneys using a patented multiphase selection process.
 Peer nominations and evaluations are combined with third party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, state-by-state basis.
 The selection process involves three basic steps: creation of the candidate pool; evaluation of candidates by the research department; and peer evaluation by practice area.
 The final published list represents no more than 5 percent of the lawyers in the state.
-He has been continuously selected for inclusion in the Connecticut list since 2006.
+He has been continuously selected for inclusion in the Connecticut list since 2007.
 He has also been continuously selected as a New England Super Lawyer since 2007.